I am Rush Limbaugh, America's anchorman, and your host for life here on the one and only excellence in broadcasting network.

 I think it's a both and deal, Rush.

-I will consult with Dawn on this before tomorrow's show, and we'll we'll get we'll get started on answering it because it's a it's a key question for kids in college, and uh because there's a lot of confusion out there.
+I will consult with Dawn on this before tomorrow's show and we'll we'll get, we'll get started on answering it because it's a, it's a key question for kids in college and uh, because there's a lot of confusion out there.

-Women want you to be one thing, you think you gotta be something else to please women based on this, and nobody's being who they are.
+You think you got to be something else to please women based on this and nobody's being who they are.

 Stay with us.